la2050/archive/_projects/2015/learning-to-save-lives-training-future-lifeguards-and-water-rescuers.md

   - San Fernando Valley
   - South Bay
 maker_answers:
-  How do you plan to use these resources to make change?
-Expand a pilot or a program: '1' How do you plan to use these resources to make change?
-Mobilize for systems change: '0' Organization(s) mailing address(es): '221 N. Figueroa Street, Los Angeles, CA  90012' Organization(s) website(s): www.laparks.org Organization(s) twitter handle(s): 'https://twitter.com/LACityParks' Organization(s) facebook handle(s): 'https://www.facebook.com/LACityParks' Organization(s) instagram handle(s): 'https://instagram.com/lacityparks/' Please share the direct link for voters to sign up for your newsletter(s): '' EIN (for each organization): 95-6000735
-  'Describe your organization(s): Non-profit': '0'
-  'Describe your organization(s): For-profit': '0'
-  'Describe your organization(s): Government': '1'
-  'Describe your organization(s): Other': '0'
-  'Describe your organization(s): Specifics': ''
-  'In one sentence, please describe what your organization does.': >-
-    The City of Los Angeles, Department of Recreation and Parks (RAP) provides healthy lifestyle opportunities and experiences for families in Los Angeles.
   'In one to three sentences, please describe your proposal.': >-
     Geared for youth ages 9-17, the Open Water Junior Lifeguard Program operates during the summer at two open water locations within the City.
 Taught by